Plans Change

 Hmmm . . . . . .

-I took the package.
-I would continue to work until the end of 2016 and receive my salary for another year.
-In 2017, I would get the severance pay.
+If I took the package I could continue to work until the end of 2016 and receive my salary for another year.
+In 2017, I would ‘early retire’ and receive my severance pay.
+But then what?

-Even though I enjoyed what I did, after many years of sitting at a desk, staring at a computer, I saw this as an opportunity to explore other options.
+Even though I enjoyed what I did, after many years of sitting at a desk and staring at a computer, I saw this as an opportunity to explore other options.
 After being remote for almost 5 years, I was ready to work next to people.

 We crunched numbers.
-We were not financially able to continue living where we were without my salary.
+Without my salary, we were not financially able to continue living where we were.
 We discussed living full-time in our RV.
-Andy was not ready to stop working at his current job.
+However, Andy was not ready to stop working at his current job.

-Downsizing to a smaller house, with a better place to park our RV was where we started to lean.
-I didn’t mention it earlier, but parking the 5th wheel on our 3rd driveway, with it’s big dip, required ramps, patience, and practice.
+We started to lean toward downsizing to a smaller house with a better place to park our RV.
+I didn’t mention it earlier, but parking the fifth wheel on our third driveway, with its big dip and necessary ramps, required patience and practice.

 Our Downsized Home

-Of course, we still had lots and lots of stuff stored in the basement and deep garage.
-We did what we could in the amount of time we had before closing and moving.
+Of course, we still had a lot of stuff stored in the basement and deep garage.
+We did what we could in the time we had before closing and moving.

 It wasn’t enough.